 03 of 20

-Granted, there are many times when the only way you can get a word in edgewise is to interrupt the nonstop chatterer, doing so is generally bad form.
-Wait until the other person stops talking before you open your mouth.
+Granted, there are many times when the only way you can get a word in edgewise is to interrupt the nonstop chatterer.
+However, interrupting when it's not necessary is generally bad form.
+Wait until the other person pauses or stops talking before you open your mouth.

 04 of 20